JupiterEthan/Game2048/README.md

-# GameCode
+# Game2048
-Here are some little self-made computer games.
+This is a self-made computer games.
+As you know, it's usually called 2048.
+You can easily find how to play it from the Internet.

-Welcome to play or modify them!
+Join to play or modify it right now!